-When you discover you’re pregnant for the first time, it’s an overwhelming combination of pure bliss fused with anxiety, fear, and excitement all at once—an overwhelming mix of emotions that words fail to describe.
-Aside from preparing yourself (and the family home) for this magical new arrival, you have to choose a name.
-For some parents, this is an easy decision: Either they’ve had it picked out their whole life or they want to honor a family elder by carrying his or her name through the generations.
-For many others, it's a nine-month search through books, websites, family members, friends, countries, and even popular culture to find “the one” that will define their bundle of joy for the rest of their lives.
+For many others, it's a nine-month search through books, websites, family members, friends, countries, and even popular culture to find the one that will define their bundle of joy for the rest of their lives.
 It's a big decision.
-Inspired by our friends at PureWow, we looked abroad for some interesting European names we think will be big in the U.S. Scroll down to see our picks from Italy, France, Spain, and more.
+Inspired by our friends at PureWow, we looked abroad for some interesting European baby names we think will soon be big in the U.S. Since we've already uncovered some of our favorite French baby names (including under-the-radar ones), here are a few more picks from Italy, Poland, Spain, and more.

 Meaning: If you already love the names Lily and Louise, you'll adore Lilou, a cute combination of the two.
-We also love that this name can't be shortened into anything else.
-So simple and pretty, just like the French.
+We also love that this French baby name can't be shortened into anything else.
+So classic and pretty, just like the French.

-Meaning: We are big fans of popular Italian blogger Chiara Ferragni of The Blonde Salad, but aside from her great fashion sense, she also has a powerful name.
+Meaning: We're big fans of popular Italian blogger Chiara Ferragni of The Blonde Salad, but aside from her great fashion sense, she also has a powerful name.
 Chiara means "light" in Italian.
-This is a perfect representation of the shining light your baby girl will be in your lives and for many others throughout her own.
+This is a perfect representation of the shining light your baby will be in your lives and for many others throughout her own.

-Meaning: This gorgeous boy's name has a creative legacy in Italian history.
-The name was borne by Giotto di Bondone an Italian painter and architect from Florence between 1267-1337 who was "the most sovereign master of painting in his time."
-And the name continues its artistic legacy today on the streets of Milan with Giotto Calendoli.
-Along with his super stylish girlfriend, Patricia Manfield, the well-clothed couple are carving a name for themselves as global street style stars.
-What a birthright!
+Meaning: This gorgeous name has a creative legacy in Italian history.
+The name was borne by Giotto di Bondone, an Italian painter, and architect from Florence in the 1300s who was "the most sovereign master of painting in his time."
+The name continues its artistic legacy today on the streets of Milan with Giotto Calendoli.
+He and his girlfriend, Patricia Manfield, are carving a name for themselves as global street style stars.

-Meaning: The English translation of this beautiful name is "emerald" in Spanish and Portuguese.
-We have a hunch this name is about to blow up in the U.S., now that Eva Mendes and Ryan Gosling have named their little girl Esmeralda.
-Turns out the doting parents are big fans of the The Hunchback of Notre Dame by Victor Hugo, in which Esmeralda is the Gypsy girl loved by Quasimodo.
-It’s also beautiful when shortened to Esme.
+Meaning: The English translation of this beautiful name is "emerald" in both Spanish and Portuguese.
+We have a hunch this name will blow up in the U.S. since Eva Mendes and Ryan Gosling named their little girl Esmeralda.
+Turns out the doting parents are big fans of The Hunchback of Notre Dame by Victor Hugo, in which Esmeralda is the Gypsy girl loved by Quasimodo.

-Meaning: According to Baby Names, Luis means "famous warrior" making it a solid name for your new son.
-The spelling is a nice variation of the more commonly known, Louis.
-It was also the name of famous Spanish-Mexican filmmaker, Luis Buñuel who is known as "the father of cinematic surrealism" and "one of the most original directors in the history of the film medium."
+Meaning: According to Baby Names, Luis means "famous warrior," making it a solid European baby name for your newborn.
+The spelling is a variation of Louis, and it was the name of famous Spanish filmmaker Luis Buñuel, who is known as "the father of cinematic surrealism" and "one of the most original directors in the history of the film medium."

-Meaning: The name translates to "bitter” according to Name Berry, but the sound is anything but.
-Virtually unknown in English-speaking lands, this sweet German name is a variation of Mary or Mariah.
-Its pronunciation is varied, but we think the U.S. version will sound like “mah-reek” which sounds super sweet, just like your little angel will be.
+Meaning: The name translates to "bitter," according to Name Berry, but the sound of it is anything but.
+Virtually unknown in English-speaking lands, this sweet German baby name is a variation of Mary or Mariah.
+Its pronunciation is varied, but we think the U.S. version will be read "mah-reek," which sounds super sweet, just like your little angel will be.